Stream these festive theatre shows this holiday season

 Create your own theatrical advent with these holiday shows, which you can stream throughout the holiday season.
 From solo concerts, group performances, and even live musicals broadcast to audiences around the globe, find the show for you below.

 Santa won’t be coming down our chimneys this year to deliver presents, but there’s still holiday magic in the air.
-That’s the case in A New York Holiday Minute, a series of six short plays all about living in the city during the holidays which will be available to stream December 14-20.
-Every play is different, with stories about shop workers decorating a storefront, a Kwanzaa celebration, and Papa Elf playing matchmaker on a subway.
+That’s the case in A New York Holiday Minute, a series of six short plays all about living in the city during the holidays.
+Every play is different, with stories including shop workers decorating a storefront, a Kwanzaa celebration and Papa Elf playing matchmaker on a subway.